petershin/liferay-learn/docs/dxp/latest/en/building-applications/developing-a-java-web-application/using-jsf/reference/liferay-faces-portal.md

 - Java Development
 - Liferay Self-Hosted
 - Liferay PaaS
-- Liferay SaaS
 ---
 # Liferay Faces Portal

 *Liferay Faces Portal* is distributed in a `.jar` file.
 You can add Liferay Faces Portal as a dependency for your portlet projects to use its Liferay-specific utilities and UI components.
 When Liferay Faces Portal is included in a JSF portlet project, the `com.liferay.faces.portal.[version].jar` file resides in the portlet's library.

 ![The required `.jar` files are downloaded for your JSF portlet based on the JSF UI Component Suite you configured.](./liferay-faces-portal/images/01.png)